Accessibility & Disability Services (ADS) serves students with various disabilities

 Who We Serve

-ADS serves enrolled Towson University students with documented disabilities at both
+ADS serves enrolled TU students with documented disabilities at both the undergraduate

-the undergraduate and graduate level.
-Disabilities include, but are not limited
+and graduate level.
+Disabilities include, but are not limited to:

-disabilities.
-The office also works with students with some temporary impairments,
+The office also works with students with some temporary impairments, as appropriate.

 Students are encouraged to register with ADS soon after enrolling at the university

 to ensure timely provision of services.
-We recommend that students maintain regular
+We recommend students maintain regular contact

-contact with our office, especially during their first year.
-This contact provides
+with our office, especially during their first year.
+This contact provides the opportunity

 Why Attend ADS Orientation?